Matao-Designs/gver-poc/README.md

 * Set up the real JDP image assets (and the assets for 100 best places, bbb, and EHO).
 * Add "We Want Your Feedback" link to footer(?)
 * Implement more macros for more Spark patterns (or other patterns).
+* Adjust current macros so that they can also be called/created with a disabled option.
 * Improve the experience of initializing a new Grover site by giving it a GUI and additional features.
   * Configurable options
   * Different types of starting points for different types of sites